ghostunnel/ghostunnel/docs/ACCESS-FLAGS.md

 #### Caveats

-* Reloading certs in Ghostunnel with `SIGUSR1` will NOT reload the OPA policy.
 * There is no mechanism to load a policy from a remote OPA server.
 The policy file has to be local, or be retrieved and stored locally out of band by a different process.
 * By standard OPA convention, we consider a policy to be "allowed" if the query is exactly one result with exactly one element that has the value `true`.
 * Policy evaluation timeout is the same as the connection timeout.
+If a policy takes more time to execute than the specified connection timeout, the connection will fail.